craftcms/docs/docs/commerce/5.x/system/addresses.md

 `checkbox` inputs only send a value when checked.
 In order to support _un_-setting a primary billing or shipping address, you must include the hidden input _before_ the visible checkbox, in the DOM.
 This ensures that the falsy `0` value is sent when the checkbox is unchecked, differentiating it from simply not sending a value at all (omitting `isPrimaryShipping` or `isPrimaryBilling` entirely makes no changes to the user’s current settings).
 :::

-Similarly, you can send `makePrimaryBillingAddress` or `makePrimaryShippingAddress` params along with any `cart/update-cart` request to set an address attached to the cart as the customer’s primary billing or shipping address.
-Only addresses that retain their `sourceBillingAddressId` or `sourceShippingAddressId` can be configured this way.
+Send `makePrimaryBillingAddress` and/or `makePrimaryShippingAddress` params along with any `cart/update-cart` request to set an address attached to the cart as the customer’s primary billing or shipping address.
+Only addresses that retain their `sourceBillingAddressId` or `sourceShippingAddressId` can be configured this way—an address that has been modified from its source is not considered part of the customer’s [address book](/5.x/reference/element-types/addresses.md#managing-addresses).